Loading...

 TECNIS® Symfony IOL

-This is the latest technology available today in multifocal lens vision.
-Dr. Goosey offers this new line of innovative IOLs to patients because it provides clear high-quality vision that enables them to see at any distance.
-Learn more about TECNIS® Symfony IOL technology today, then contact our office for an appointment at 713-558-8777.
+The TECNIS® Symfony IOL is the latest in multifocal IOL technology available today.
+It provides clear high-quality vision that enables them at distances, allowing patients to enjoy life without the hassle of glasses.
+Learn more about TECNIS® Symfony IOL technology today, and then contact our office for an appointment at 713-558-8777.

 Alcon AcrySof® IQ ReSTOR® Multifocal IOL

-Is a breakthrough lens that lets patients see both near and far.
-Dr. Goosey usually recommends this lens for patients who are more technology driven, and for those who spend a lot of time on a computer or iPad type device.
-We describe it to our patients as a lens for more of anintermediate range of vision.
+The Alcon AcrySof® IQ ReSTOR® Multifocal IOL is a breakthrough lens that enables patients to see both near and far.
+Dr. Goosey recommends this lens for patients who are more technology-oriented, and frequently use computers or tablets, as it offers excellent intermediate range of vision.

 Abbott TECNIS® Multifocal IOL

-- Initial sunbursts and halos around headlights & taillights- however, this improves over time.
+• Initial sunbursts and halos around headlights and taillights, which typically improves over time.

 Remember: